What is Scenario Builder for?

 Key components of model methodology

-- Spatial, temporal, and sectoral scope: Defines the geography, time horizon, and energy types covered.
+This document outlines the data and assumptions that underpin our energy system models:- Spatial, temporal, and sectoral scope: Defines the geography, time horizon, and energy types covered.

 - Data inputs